Share this article

 - Step 1: Log in or create an account at solve.mit.edu/login.

 - Step 2: Enter the required information to submit a solution to one of our Global Challenges.
 Questions on the “Select A Challenge” and “Solution Overview” pages are required in order to submit your solution.

 - Step 3: Submit your solution.
 You must click “Submit Solution” in your user dashboard for your solution to be considered for one of Solve's Global Challenges.
-This button can only be clicked once all of the required questions are completed; you’ll know when you can click it when it turns yellow.
+This button can only be clicked once all of the required questions are completed; once this happens, the button will turn yellow and you’ll be able to click it to submit your solution.
 Until then, it will appear gray.

 If you prefer not to Submit immediately, you can click Save Draft & Exit once you complete the required questions.

 All eligible solutions must use some form of technology to address the 2020 Global Challenges.
 Our definition of "tech-based" is broad: in addition to AI, blockchain, and virtual reality, Solver teams have leveraged a plant-based fiber that absorbs oil spills, biodegradable sanitary pads, and user-friendly mobile apps.

 Learn about all our Solver teams' diverse technologies.

 We encourage applicants from all around the world to apply.
 However, applications must be written in English.
 And if you’re invited to pitch your solution at Solve Challenge Finals, you’ll need to present in English.